Freshpet Inc at Bank of America Consumer & Retail Technology Con

 William B. Cyr - Freshpet, Inc. - CEO & Executive Director

+Yes, be glad to.
+So I joined Freshpet about 5.5 years ago.
+And for me, joining Freshpet, I had a lot of other opportunities that I could have pursued.
+But ultimately, I saw in Freshpet the opportunity to change an industry, to change the way in which people feed their pets.

+And part of that is that this is an industry broadly, the pet food industry that has an enormous amount

-Freshpet Inc at Bank of America Consumer & Retail Technology Conference (Virtual) Transcript
+Freshpet Inc at Bank of America Consumer & Retail Technology Conference Transcript

 |Access to All Earning Calls and Stock Analysis